nateforsyth/nateforsyth.github.io/_posts/2019-02-15-spfx-projects-and-shared-libraries-part-1.md

 I very much doubt it, but I am very happy with what I've implemented.

+We now have a simple shared TypeScript _lbrary_ project that is built using Azure Pipelines CI and published to an Azure Artifacts feed.
+Configuring the feed with upstream sources enabled me to use that feed as an <b>npm</b> Registry replacement.

+We can simply <i>npm install project_name@latest</i> and access the _private_ shared code project including typings directly, along with all of the other lovely npm functionality that comes with an implementation such as this.

 The solution works very well for our needs and has allowed us to build a shared code project that has been deployed independently of our production SPFx Web Part and Extension project**s**.

-The shared project is built using Azure Pipelines and published to an Azure Artifacts feed.
-Configuring the feed with upstream sources enabled me to use that feed as an <b>npm</b> Registry replacement.

-## The end result
+## Has there been any tangible benefit from this exercise?

+Absolutely!
+Though I am not sure that this approach will work for everyones' use case.

 With this decoupling comes much better code re-use and complete [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) from the consuming projects.
 This separation has been at the behest of ease of debugging though - I'm still trying to figure out how best to handle this outside of Unit Testing.

-The end result is the ability to simply <i>npm install project_name@latest</i> and access the shared code project including typings directly, along with all of the other lovely npm functionality that comes with an implementation such as this.

-This was a long process and there are many steps that I've not even mentioned in this post.
-Check back for part two where I will go into further detail about how this was implemented, consumed within our SPFx projects, and configured within Azure DevOps CI to build and publish the project...
+This was a long process and there are many steps that, I'm sure you can tell, have not even been mentioned in this post.
+Check back for new posts where I will go into detail about how this was implemented, configured within Azure DevOps CI to build and publish the project package, and consumed within our SPFx projects...

-When I get around to writing it that is!
+...when I get around to writing them that is...